Rush (Rush album): Remaster

 Rush was remastered again in 2011 by Andy VanDette for the "Sector" box sets, which re-released all of Rush's Mercury-era albums.
 The album is included in the Sector 1 set.

-The album was remastered and re-released on vinyl in April 2014 as part of a box set to celebrate its 40th Anniversary.
+The album was remastered and re-released on vinyl in April 2014 as part of a box set to celebrate its 40th anniversary.
 The 2014 vinyl version included a replica of the original Moon Records label on the LP.

 Rush was remastered for vinyl in 2015 as a part of the official "12 Months of Rush" promotion.
 The high definition master prepared for this release was also made available for purchase in 24-bit/96 kHz and 24-bit/192 kHz formats, at several high-resolution audio online music stores.
 These masters have significantly less dynamic range compression than the 1997 remasters and the "Sector" remasters by Andy VanDette.

 Track listing

+All songs written by Geddy Lee and Alex Lifeson, except "Need Some Love" which its lyrics were written by Lee with John Rutsey, and "In the Mood", written solely by Lee.